loopy750/SRT-Stats-Monitor/README.md

 OBS Websocket
 -------------
-After installing OBS Websocket, create a password in OBS (Tools -> Websocket Server Settings).
+Open OBS, enable OBS Websocket, and create a password (Tools -> Websocket Server Settings).

 Node.js <sup>_(not required if using obs-websocket-http)_</sup>
 ---------------------------------------------------------------